opsfolio/resource-surveillance-commons/pattern/privacy/drh/README.md

 ## Getting Started

-1. **Prepare the Study Files:**
+1. **Prepare the Files for conversion:**

-   - Prepare the study files in the format mentioned in [‘Getting Started’](https://drh.diabetestechnology.org/getting-started/) on the DRH website.
+   - Prepare the files in the format mentioned in [‘Getting Started’](https://drh.diabetestechnology.org/getting-started/) on this website.
-   - Ensure the study files are as mentioned in the above link.
+   - Ensure the files are as mentioned in the above link.

 2. **Download Surveilr:**

    - Follow the installation instructions at [Surveilr Installation Guide](https://docs.opsfolio.com/surveilr/how-to/installation-guide).
-   - Move the downloaded software to the study files folder.
+   - Move the downloaded software to the files folder.
    - Example: Move the downloaded software to the 'DRH_STUDY_DATA' folder, which contains a subfolder 'STUDY1'.

 3. **Data Conversion Steps**